 But before looking at said gameplay, let’s first look at the covers, shall we?

-This is the first and most famous cover and I have to say that it’s a good art rendition of the core gameplay itself.
-While it doesn’t give the players nearly any indication of what the game is really about, one can’t deny that it’s visually striking to say the least.
+This is the first and most famous cover and I have to say that it’s a good art rendition of the game itself.
+While it doesn’t give the players nearly any indication of what the game is really about, one can’t deny that it’s visually striking, to say the least.

-Now this cover is a bit more ominous, but it also conveys what the game is about more properly than the previous one.
+Now this cover is a bit more ominous, but it also conveys what the game is about more properly than the previous one, I think.
 I simply wish it had more elements to it, though.

 This is the Japan PC Engine cover and while it’s better and more faithful than the previous one, it still tries to convey a bit of action, although I do like the ominous background.

 But let’s finally boot this sucker, shall we?

 The game doesn’t have a story per se.
 You’re simply a god-given a few followers and your objective is to make your followers grow enough so they can kill the other god’s followers and conquer the world they’re in.
 Pretty simple objective, don’t you think?
 Well, it’s in the execution that you’ll find the core gameplay.

 In the title screen (that features 2 angry guys, one blue and the other red, locked in a staring contest), you have 3 options to choose from: Tutorial (where you can go through easy levels just to get the hang of the gameplay mechanics), Conquest (the single-player mode, where you have to conquer more than 500 levels or worlds, as the game calls it) and Custom (where you can design a level, customise all the options, even the AI, or simply play a multiplayer game through a modem).